 Notebook and pencil or laptop?
 Kitchen table or study?
 Blank wall or inspiring view?

 Laptop in the back bedroom.
 My chair faces the wall but the window facing out to the back garden is immediately to my right

-And a PS: What’s your one top tip for aspiring writers?
+And a PS: What’s your one top tip for an aspiring Writer Of The Week?